 A Cassini map of Jupiter

-This map of Jupiter was created from roughly 100 images obtained by the Cassini spacecraft at the end of December 2000 from a distance of a little under 10 million km.
-These images have a resolution of roughly 65 km/pixel so to match this the original map has a size of 7560x3780 pixels (21 pixels per degree) but the version here is 2880x1440 pixels.
+The Cassini-only map of Jupiter below was created from roughly 100 images obtained by the Cassini spacecraft at the end of December 2000 from a distance of a little under 10 million km.
+These images have a resolution of roughly 65 km/pixel so to match this the original map has a size of 7560x3780 pixels (21 pixels per degree) but the version here is 3600x1800 pixels.

 Cassini's closest approach to Jupiter occurred at the end of December 2000.
 At that time Cassini acquired complete global coverage of Jupiter by taking a series of 3x2 mosaics using two color filters, blue (BL1) and a near-infrared filter (CB2).
 For creating the map I used images covering an entire Jovian rotation (about 10 hours) plus some extra images for suitable overlap.
 There were no gaps in this coverage except for small regions near the poles and a few very small spots closer to the equator.